mobicus/PySide6_OpenGL/03_Hello_OpenGL/README.md

  - resizeGL() : called when the widget is resized; and,
  - paintGL() : renders the OpenGL scene

 Please note that [QOpenGLWidget](https://doc.qt.io/qtforpython-6/PySide6/QtOpenGLWidgets/QOpenGLWidget.html) is not a busy-waiting loop.
 It is rather an "event-driven" one.
-New renders through paintGL() happens only when a change in the scene or OpenGL state happens.
+New renders through paintGL() happens only when there is a change in the scene or OpenGL state.
 If there is no change in the scene or OpenGL state, paintGL() is not called.
-If we want to re-render, we should call the *update()* method.
+If we want to force a render, we should call the *update()* method.

 <img src="../images/helloOpenGL.png" width="400" height="225">